d48/d48.github.com/_posts/2012-11-26-mytestimony-design-thoughts.md

 ![mytestimony.com mockup](https://raw.github.com/design48/mytestimony/master/design/wireframes/wireframe-home-v1.png)

-There's still tons of things to do from design to development, to things like content writing but will just be working on it iteratively to keep making some progress.
-My goal is to complete the beta by June 8, essentially my spiritual birthday when I came to fully believe and devote my life to Jesus.
+There's still tons of things to do from design to development, to things like content writing so I'll just continue to work on it iteratively to keep making some progress.
+My goal is to complete the beta version by June 8, essentially my spiritual birthday when I came to fully believe and devote my life to Jesus.
+Thank you God.